christophervigliotti/angular-complete-guide-components-and-databinding/README.md

 https://www.udemy.com/course/the-complete-guide-to-angular-2/learn/lecture/6656066#questions

+* by default all properties of components are only accessible by that component (this is good)
-* use property binding to bind to properties of our components
+* use property binding to bind to properties of other components
+* you have to be explicit about what properties you want to expose to other components
+* a decorator is added to a property to expose it to other components.
+For example, `@Input()` is added to `element: {type: string,name: string,content: string}`, making it `@Input() lement: {type: string,name: string,content: string}`.
+Once this is done we are successfully exposing this property to it's parent component(s)
+* Parent components are components that are hosting/ have implemented a component).
+In this example, the app component is a parent of the server-element component.

 ```
+more notes...

 bound the 'element' property to the main component by...